 Cost factors we review before quoting

-- • Ductwork modifications
+- • Ductwork condition and modifications

 - • Electrical panel capacity